A common human struggle

 Participants read the class materials, work on the assignments and share them in class, and receive group coaching during sessions.

-Our next class will be scheduled as soon, depending on pre-registrations.
+Our next class will be scheduled very soon (to begin this summer), depending on pre-registrations.
 If you are interested, please fill out the form below.
-If you have submitted a pre-registration in the past, thank you!
-We have your information, and we will be in touch soon.
+If you have submitted a pre-registration in the relatively recent past, thank you - we have your information, and we will be in touch soon.

 Hearing other people's stories and doing this work alongside them is a really powerful experience - Read more.Angela